-Three weeks ago we published how to build a Backblaze Storage Pod, the cloud storage hardware we use for our unlimited online backup service, and gave away the design to anyone who wished to build their own.
+Three weeks ago we published a post explaining how to build a Backblaze Storage Pod, the cloud storage hardware we use for our unlimited online backup service, and gave away the design to anyone who wished to build their own.
 We thought a few people might find it interesting.
 Perhaps some might even want to try to build one.
-We never expected would happen next.
+We never expected what would happen next.

 Om Malik wrote about it at GigaOm, as did Robin Harris at StorageMojo, and Cory Doctorow on Boing Boing.
-Soon after, CrunchGear, VentureBeat, ZDNet, Mashable, TUAW, Electronista, MacWorld, Vator.tv, NetworkComputing, On-Storage, PSFK, Enterprise Storage Forum, eWeek and dozens of others picked it up.
+Soon after, TechCrunch, VentureBeat, ZDNet, Mashable, Engadget, MacWorld, Vator.tv, eWeek, and dozens of others picked it up.
 After digging in, SmallNetBuilder did a thorough breakdown for its DIY audience.

-In the UK, The Guardian and the Inquirer wrote, but so did news sites in Africa, Australia, Belgium, Bulgaria, China, France, Germany, Italy, Poland, Russia, and Sweden.
+In the UK, The Guardian and the Inquirer wrote about it, but so did news sites in Africa, Australia, Italy, Russia, Sweden, Belgium, Bulgaria, Poland, France, Germany, and China.

 Enormous discussions were generated on forums including Y Combinator Hacker News, Overclock, [H]ard|Forum, StudioSysAdmins, ShackNews, Google Groups’ Cloud Computing list, and many others.
 This Russian review at Habrahabr alone generated 20 pages of comments.

-About 1/2 a million people read the blog post in these first couple weeks.
+About half a million people read the blog post in these first couple weeks.
 Including, it seems, God, who then started following Backblaze on Twitter:

 People emailed us suggesting a whole variety of uses for the Backblaze Storage Pods.
 Universities wanted to use them for storing research data.
 A RED digital cinematographer proposed a custom solution focused on storing videos generated by these HD cameras.
 People proposed using these for surveillance camera data and as a replacement for tape archive systems.